 Erika joined the firm in 1990 and became a partner in 1997.
 She received an LL.M. in taxation from New York University in 1997, and a J.D. in 1987 and an undergraduate degree from the University of Pennsylvania.

 Gary Wilcox is a partner in Mayer Brown's Washington DC office and a member of the Tax Controversy and Transfer Pricing practices.
 Previously, Gary served as a co-leader of PricewaterhouseCoopers' (PwC) US tax controversy practice, and led the tax practice at another international law firm.
-He also served as the deputy chief counsel of the US Internal Revenue Service (IRS), where he was in charge of approximately 700 attorneys in the Office of Chief Counsel and had primary responsibility within the IRS for developing its positions on technical tax issues and the issuance of regulations and rulings.
+He also served as the deputy chief counsel of the US Internal Revenue Service (IRS).

 Gary’s practice focuses on tax controversies and tax planning.
 He represents multinational corporations in the audit and appeals phases of an IRS dispute as well as in litigation.
 Gary has particular experience with controversies arising from complex transactions, typically in a cross-border context, such as leveraged distributions and other repatriations, intercompany debt, worthless stock deductions, and cost sharing arrangements.
 He has litigated significant cases in U.S. Tax Court including a case involving intercompany debt (ScottishPower).